 Task Force on Shale Gas

-Headed by Lord Chris Smith, a Labour peer who is a former shadow environment secretary and the former chair of the UK Environment Agency.
-Its secretariat is managed by heavyweight lobbying firm Edelman.
+The task force was headed by Lord Chris Smith, a Labour peer who is a former shadow environment secretary and ex-chair of the UK Environment Agency.
+Its secretariat was managed by heavyweight lobbying firm Edelman.

 The task force published four reports in 2015.
-These covered the local impacts of shale gas (March), its impact on local environment and health ( July), on climate change (September) and the economic impacts (December).
+These covered the local impacts of shale gas (released March), its impact on local environment and health (July), on climate change (September) and the economic impacts (December).
 No reports have been published since.

 - 1 Funding